 PhD in Linguistics

 The faculty in the Department of Linguistics are grounded in the traditional fields of formal linguistics, employing empirical methodologies to examine data and topics in experimental syntax, semantics, pragmatics, phonetics, laboratory phonology, and morphology in collaboration with researchers in allied fields.
-Our work incorporates contemporary issues and practices in language documentation, corpus linguistics, dialect variation and sociolinguistics.
+Our work incorporates contemporary issues and practices in language documentation, corpus linguistics, dialect variation and psycholinguistics.

-For information about Linguistics faculty and their research, visit their webpages:
+For information about linguistics faculty and their research, visit their web pages: